Roundtop Filling Station: History

 Wallace David "Happy" Williford, a senior at Jacksonville High School in Jacksonville, Arkansas, and employee at another Pierce-owned station in Jacksonville, was asked by the company to come operate the new service station.
 Williford agreed and worked at the station before and after attending school.
 Williford paid men to operate the station for him during school hours, but says it was hard finding men who would only work for $3.50 a week.
 For rent, Pierce charged Williford two cents per gallon of gas sold.
-At first, the station had no electric gas pumps, and Williford and his employees had to hand pump the gas up into the glass bowl before filling each car's tank.
+Prior to 1941, the station had no electric gas pumps, and Williford and his employees had to hand pump the gas up into the glass bowl before filling each car's tank.

 Around 1940, the Roundtop became a Sinclair station, after Pierce Oil was purchased by the Sinclair Oil Company.
 Around this time, electric pumps were installed Some time in the early 1950s, Sinclair sold many of their Arkansas stations, including the Roundtop, to the Phillips Petroleum Company, and the station became a Phillips 66 branded station.
 In the 1970s, the station would become a DX branded station, and at the time it closed in 1981, it was a Sunoco branded station due to Sun Oil Company's acquisition of DX.

 By 1957, Williford had saved up enough money to purchase the station for $8,000.
 With business booming, Willford would open up another gas station at the foot of the Broadway Bridge in North Little Rock (Pulaski County), near the site of present-day Dickey-Stephens Park.
 Williford later closed that station and opened another at 914 East Broadway in North Little Rock.
 During this time, Williford leased the Roundtop to others.
 He returned to the Roundtop in the mid-1970s and operated it exclusively until he retired and closed the business in 1981.

 In 1989, Wayne Ball, a local auctioneer, coincidentally, a former station employee from his youth, conducted the auction of the Roundtop on behalf of Williford.
 The winning bidder was George E. Brown, a North Little Rock businessman.
 Brown planned to renovate the then dilapidated building; however before this could happen, Brown died, and, in 1999, his heirs donated the station to the City of Sherwood, which had annexed the area in 1975.

 In 2010, the Roundtop was featured in "The Last Ride," a film about Hank Williams, Sr., directed by Arkansas native Harry Thomasson.
 The scenes filmed at Roundtop include, several of the Williams character, his young chauffeur, Silas, and his love interest.